os-fpga/Raptor/README.md

        late                   : Perform late extraction
      -fast                    : Perform the fastest synthesis.
 QoR can be impacted.
      -no_flatten              : Do not flatten design.
+     -no_simplify             : Do not run special simplification algorithms in synthesis.
+     -keep_tribuf             : Keeps I/O tristate buffers
-     -no_simplify             : Do not run special simplification algorithms in synthesis. set_limits <type> <int>    : Sets a user limit on object of type (dsp, bram), specify 0 to disable block inferrence dsp                    : Maximum number of usable DSPs bram                   : Maximum number of usable BRAMs
+   set_limits <type> <int>    : Sets a user limit on object of type (dsp, bram), specify 0 to disable block inferrence
+       dsp                    : Maximum number of usable DSPs bram                   : Maximum number of usable BRAMs